 Enable Unified Interface Only

-In 2018, we introduced Unified Interface, the latest generation of web app design for the PowerApps model-driven apps and Dynamics 365 for Customer Engagement apps.
+In 2018, we introduced Unified Interface, the latest generation of web app design for the PowerApps model-driven apps and model-driven apps in Dynamics 365, such as Dynamics 365 Sales and Customer Service.
 It brings the best in usability, accessibility, functionality, and speed to every user.
 Improve how your business applications run by using only the Unified Interface.
 To learn how to enable it, see How to enable Unified Interface Only.
 For more information, see What experiences are available in Unified Interface Only and FAQs.

 When does the Unified Interface Only experience become available, and which environments are affected?

-All new Dynamics 365 for Customer Engagement environments (instances) and Common Data Service environments, including those created in existing tenants, will be provisioned in Unified Interface Only mode per the schedule below.
+All new Common Data Service environments and Common Data Service environments, including those created in existing tenants, will be provisioned in Unified Interface Only mode per the schedule below.

 Note: Some geographical regions will get the changes ahead of schedule by as much as 2-3 weeks.